Hriday-git/projects/README.md

 ![Simple RAG agent ](docs/simple-rag-agent.png)

 ### Overview
--A domain-specific Retrieval-Augmented Generation (RAG) system designed to answer user queries strictly from uploaded documents using AI-driven retrieval and generation.
+A domain-specific Retrieval-Augmented Generation (RAG) system designed to answer user queries strictly from uploaded documents using AI-driven retrieval and generation.
--The system ensures responses remain grounded in the provided knowledge base, significantly reducing hallucinations and off-topic outputs.
+The system ensures responses remain grounded in the provided knowledge base, significantly reducing hallucinations and off-topic outputs.

 ## How the Workflow Works
 1.Users upload domain-specific documents to the system.